 - Include it in a package, such as 6 hours of organizing + 1-hour research + 1-hour shopping

 - Do the shopping online at your client session as part of the session time.
-I prefer this over other options because I can get accurate measurements, the client can pay instead of me and getting reimbursed, and the materials can get delivered directly to the client’s location.
+I prefer this over other options because I can get accurate measurements.
+The client can pay instead of me and get reimbursed, and the materials can be delivered directly to the client’s location.